Directives¶

 The alignment to apply on the LaTeX content.
 By default, the value is set to

-... confluence_latex:: :align: left $\mathfrak{H}$ello world!
+center... confluence_latex:: :align: left $\mathfrak{H}$ello world!

 See also LaTeX roles.